xfiveco/front-end-test-project/README.md

 ## Project Delivery
 Create a public repo on your Github account and share the project URL with us once it’s done.

+## Quality Assurance

+What you need to do to get high QA score?
+Simply get **Yes** for all these questions:

+### General

+- Are all requirements met?

+### Precision

+- Is reasonable pixel precision achieved?

+### Browser check

+- Does page display and work correctly in supported browsers?

+### Valid HTML

+- Is page valid?

+### Semantic Markup

+- Are the correct tags being used?

+### Coding Standards

+- Does page follow HTML coding standards?
+- Does page follow CSS coding standards?

+### Optimization

+- Are image files sufficiently compressed?
+- Are CSS sprites being used for images?

+### Accessibility

+- Are ALT attributes for images provided?
+- Is proper heading structure in place?